Space Shuttle Columbia disaster: Reentry

-The breakup of Columbia was captured by a forward-looking infrared (FLIR) camera mounted on an Apache helicopter conducting training in Fort Hood, Texas.

 At 9:00:18, the orbiter began a catastrophic breakup, and all on-board data recording soon ceased.
 Ground observers noted a sudden increase in debris being shed, and all on-board systems lost power.
 By 9:00:25, the orbiter's fore and aft sections had separated from one another.
 The sudden jerk caused the crew compartment to collide with the interior wall of the fuselage, resulting in the start of depressurization of the crew compartment by 9:00:35.
 The pieces of the orbiter continued to break apart into smaller pieces, and within a minute after breakup were too small to be detected by ground-based videos.
 A NASA report estimates that by 9:35, all crew remains and a majority of debris had hit the ground.

 The loss of signal occurred at a time when the Flight Control Team expected brief communication outages as the orbiter stopped communication via the west tracking and data relay satellite (TDRS).
 Personnel in Mission Control were unaware of the in-flight break-up, and continued to try to reestablish contact with the orbiter.
 At around 9:12:39, when Columbia would have been conducting its final maneuvers to land, a Mission Control member received a phone call concerning news coverage of the orbiter breaking up.
 This information was immediately passed on to the Entry Flight Director, LeRoy Cain, who initiated contingency procedures.
 At KSC, where Columbia had been expected to land at 9:16, NASA Associate Administrator and former astronaut William Readdy also began contingency procedures after the orbiter did not land as scheduled.